tarik-gadoumi/hiring-test/README.md

 ## Display paginated users list
-Instead of making a component UI based on raw static data that comes from a JSON, i prefred to do the job like if it was a real world situation.
+Instead of making a component UI based on raw static data that is coming from a JSON, i prefred to do the job like if it was a real world situation.
 I mean by that, what if we were expecting data from an API and we needed to interact with it asynchronously instead synchronously ?

 The solution was to transform the payload to a promise object through